-This document has been prepared to provide Manchester Met students with an overview of the University and a student's responsibilities and is a guide for general information only.
+This document has been prepared to provide Manchester Met students with an overview of their own responsibilities and the University's responsibilities and is a guide for general information only.
 It does not represent a full statement of legal requirements and is not intended to be relied upon in any specific student's case.

 Individual students should ensure that they understand immigration guidelines and keep up to date with changes to legislation or rules during their stay in the UK in order to protect their immigration status.
-Students should be aware that UKVI may revise its policies at any time and the law is subject to change.
+Students should be aware that UKVI may revise its policies at any time and the immigration rules are subject to change.
 Manchester Met has used reasonable endeavours to ensure that the guide is accurate at the time of preparation.

 Manchester Met shall be entitled to revise its policies or procedures relating to compliance with its UKVI sponsor duties at any time within an academic year.
+For an up to date version of our policies and procedures, please visit: mmu.ac.uk/legal-and-policies

-For full terms and conditions of study at Manchester Metropolitan University, please visit: mmu.ac.uk/ legal/terms-and-conditions
+For full terms and conditions of study at Manchester Met, please visit: mmu.ac.uk/legal/terms-and-conditions

-The information contained in this publication was written in July 2021.
+The information contained in this publication was written in July 2023.